Electrocutor/KSPF/README.md

 # Kerbal Space Program Framework
-A comprehensive, organized, and efficient API to KSP.
+A comprehensive, organized, and efficient API to KSP

 ## Part Modules
 * ModulePartVariantsEx